kokarn/pptx-control/README.md

 - Ensure PowerPoint is installed and accessible
 - Try the "Focus PowerPoint" button first
 - Check if PowerPoint is in slideshow mode

-**Volume controls not working**
-- Grant volume permissions to your browser
-- Try using your phone's volume buttons

 **Network connection issues**
 - Ensure both devices are on the same network